June 26, 2021

 “What?”
 I hear you say.
 “Is this a trick question?!”

 No – we realize that as a childcare center teacher, you are a UNIQUE person.
 Let’s face it – this type of job is not suited to everyone.
-Not everyone has your love for children, your passion for seeing children grow and develop, your drive to make sure that the little ones will eventually be school-ready, and last but not least – your absolute devotion to looking after other people’s children, welcoming them in the morning, treating them like your own during the day, and then setting them free again towards the evening.
+Not everyone has your love for children, your passion for seeing children grow and develop.
+Neither can you expect the same drive to make sure that the little ones will eventually be school-ready.
+And finally – your absolute devotion to looking after other people’s children, welcoming them in the morning, treating them like your own during the day, and then setting them free again towards the evening.

 Not to even mention the skills that you require.
 These include effective and efficient communication (remember what we said in a previous article about the difference between effective1 and efficient2?), the ability to instruct a group of children, and of course having an affinity for young children.